Shiigu/quake1randomizer/README.md

 1. First, the game rolls any weapon.
 2. It then checks if it has already spawned.
 If it hasn't and the weapon can be spawned*, the weapon spawns successfully.
 Otherwise, move on to step 3.
 3. The game instead tries to spawn the lowest-ranked weapon that hasn't spawned yet.
-4. If all weapons have spawned or the game can't spawn the picked weapon, it spawns a powerup instead.
+4. If all weapons have spawned or the game can't spawn the picked weapon, it spawns a powerup (except for a Red Armor Suit or a Biosuit) instead.
 5. The game returns to the initial state of thinking no weapon has spawned yet (allowing duplicates).

-> * The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned in Water surfaces.
+> * The "can be spawned" rule specifically involves that the Thunderbolt can't be spawned inside liquid surfaces.

-### Unbiased Mode ("gamecfg" cvar is "1")
+### Unbiased Mode

-Here, the game just does not care.
+Here, the Randomizer just does not care on whether the randomization is fair or not.
 All convertible objects have the same chance to replace another of the same type.
 Have fun!

-### Backpack Mode ("scratch1" cvar is "1")
+### Backpack Mode

-This mode can be used with both Biased and Unbiased Modes.
+This mode is disabled by default.
 Here, all the weapons and ammo pickups are "disguised" as backpacks, so you can't know what you get until you actually get it!

+> To match the behaviour of ammo crates, Backpacks that only contain ammo can't be picked up if your respective ammo reserves are full.

 ---